Four Months Later

 "I prefer thinking."

-Yoo considered.
-Sparring meant exposure.
-But refusing might seem suspicious.
-And he needed combat experience against real opponents.
+Yoo considered, sparring might expose him and at the same time refusing might also seem suspicious, and he needed combat experience against real opponents.

 "Okay."

-Sergeant Park allowed it.
-Probably hoping to see one of them hurt.
+Sergeant Park allowed it, he probably was hoping to see one of them hurt.

 They faced each other.
-Seo-yeon bounced on her feet—energy, excitement.
+Seo-yeon bounced on her feet with energy and excitement.
 Yoo set his stance carefully.

 "Probability of victory: 23%.
 However, defeat provides valuable learning data.
 Recommend: observe her technique for future reference."